otrv4/otrv4/otrv4.md

     ratchet_flag = false
     ```

-2. Set the ratchet_id to i.
+2. Set the `ratchet_id` to `i`.
-3. Set the DH pubkey in the Data message to the public part of our_dh.
+3. Set the DH pubkey in the Data message to the public part of `our_dh`.
-4. Increment j, and use Cs_j to derive the Enc and MAC key.
+4. Increment `j`, and use `Cs_j` to derive the Enc and MAC key.

     ```
     MKenc = SHA3-256(0x00 || Cs_j)
     MKmac = SHA3-256(0x01 || Cs_j)
     ```

-5. Use the Enc key to encrypt the message with Xsalsa, and the MAC key to calculate its mactag with SHA3-256.
+5. Use the Enc key to encrypt the message with Xsalsa20, and the MAC key to calculate its mactag with SHA3-256.
+TO DO: we are missing the nonce of XSalsa20

     ```
-    ciphertext = Xsalsa_Enc(MKenc, m)
+    ciphertext = Xsalsa20_Enc(MKenc, m)
     mactag = SHA3-256(MKmac || ciphertext)
     msg = ciphertext || mactag
     ```